SebastianLRinaldi/GelBlasterResearch/ChristmasList.md

 Combo Preferences
 1. One selection from Tops and one selection from Bottoms
 2. Something from hoodies and Something from  bottoms
-3. Anything bottoms
+3. Any one of the bottoms
-4. Anything from Tops
+4. Any one of the Tops
-5. Anything from Hoodies
+5. Any one of the Hoodies

 Each list is in order of what I want/like the most